 eBooks are a growing part of the Connelly Library Collection and can be found online through the Connelly Library Catalog, Summon, or the Digital Library through which they are subscribed.
 Each eBook has a record in each of those 3 places.

 Guides to help use eBooks

 Periodicals consist mostly of Journals, Magazines, and Newspapers.
-The majority of Connelly Library's periodicals collections are electronic and can be found by searching Summon, Individual Databases, or the E-Journal Portal.
-Connelly Library does still maintain as small physical collection of magazines, journals, and newspapers located partially on the 1st Floor (newer material) and partially in the Lower Level (older material) in Bound Journals and Microform.
+The majority of Connelly Library's periodicals collections are electronic and can be found by searching Summon, individual Databases, or the E-Journal Portal.
+Connelly Library does still maintain as small physical collection of magazines, journals, and newspapers located partially on the 1st Floor (newer material) and partially in the Lower Level (older material) in Bound Journals and Microforms.

 Guides to help use Periodicals

-Connelly Library has a 10,000 item video collection consisting of both DVDs (located on the 1st Floor) and VHS (located on the Lower Level).
+Connelly Library has a video collection consisting of both DVDs and VHS (located on the Lower Level).
 It is a circulating collection.
 Information about checking out videos can be found on the Borrow from Connelly Library page of this website.